-No matter where it is, their is a standard template for community garden programs.
+No matter where it is, there is a standard template for community garden programs.
 Basically, a city sets aside a certain area of land, which is sectioned into plots and then offered to the residents of the community for a small fee to use for a garden.
 And, cities with such programs find that they are hugely successful.
 It’s harder for city dwellers to grow vegetables—with more people living in apartments or condominiums, homes being on smaller lots, and shade from trees and other dwellings preventing the opportunity.
 A community garden can fill the gardening niche and provide residents with vegetable garden plots that are often a relatively short distance from their homes.

 The Portland Community Garden Story

 Portland, Oregon was an early player in the community garden movement with its program beginning in 1975.
 Today, Portland has 52 community gardens throughout the city, with some gardens having wait lists of three years.
 Through community gardening, they strive to give people across the city the opportunity to grow fresh food, regardless of race, age, or income.
 The cost and size of a plot can vary, but most are nominally priced.
 A standard Portland plot of about 200 square feet is $57.
 This cost includes water.
 If money is an issue, the city has a scholarship assistance program.